-In addition to higher-order repeats, large tracts of alpha-satellite DNA that are devoid of any higher order repeat structure have been observed recently [11, 7] at the periphery of human centromeric DNA [12, 7, 11].
-These are usually called monomeric alpha-satellite DNA; subsequently the alpha-satellite segments with higher order repeat structure are usually called higher order alpha-satellite DNA (see Figure 1 for the composition of the alpha-satellite DNA).
+In addition to higher order repeats, large tracts of alpha-satellite DNA that are devoid of any higher order repeat structure have been observed recently (Mashkova et al., 1998; Horvath et al., 2000) at the periphery of human centromeric DNA (Schueler et al., 2001; Horvath et al., 2000; Mashkova et al., 1998).
+These are usually called monomeric alpha-satellite DNA; subsequently, the alpha-satellite segments with higher order repeat structure are usually called higher order alpha-satellite DNA (see Fig. 1 for the composition of the alpha-satellite DNA).

-1.1 Satellite DNA Evolution
+1.1.
+Satellite DNA evolution

-One possible explanation for the amplification (replication/duplication) of satellite DNA is through random unequal crossover events, either between sister chromatid pairs during meiosis, or between homologous chromosomes [5].
-The potential role of unequal crossover in tandem DNA array amplification was investigated by [13] and others; it can be argued that DNA segments that are not maintained by natural selection may acquire short segments which are highly similar at nearby locations due to random mutations, and random unequal crossover events between regions containing such segments will result in deletion or tandem replication of these segments.
+One possible explanation for the amplification (i.e., replication/duplication) of satellite DNA is through random unequal crossover events, either between sister chromatid pairs during meiosis, or between homologous chromosomes (Charlesworth et al., 1994).
+The potential role of unequal crossover in tandem DNA array amplification was investigated by Smith (1976) and others; it can be argued that DNA segments that are not maintained by natural selection may acquire short segments which are highly similar at nearby locations due to random mutations, and random unequal crossover events between regions containing such segments will result in deletion or tandem replication of these segments.